SteelCompendium/compendium/docs/Ancestries/Revenant.md

 #### Bloodless (costs 2 Points)

 For you, an open wound is indistinguishable from a scratch.
-You can't become bleeding.
+You can't become [[Bleeding|bleeding]].

 #### Previous Life: 2 Points (costs 2 Points)